emporix/demo-data-importer/README.md

 * a column for product template id (valid for PARENT_VARIANT)
 * a column for product template version (valid for PARENT_VARIANT)
 * a column for product parent id (valid for VARIANT)
-* a columns for product tax configuration (one column for each supported country)
+* a columns for product tax configuration (one column for each supported site/country)
 * a column for variant attributes (PARENT_VARIANT should contain all possible values in the cell, VARIANT should have single value in the cell)

 As a referral example, the following google sheet tab (Products) can be used: https://docs.google.com/spreadsheets/d/1EIvwUbtks9uKCl6tTcEFtHa8zzq5K04wehz3-E-CTNI/edit?usp=sharing